 mandible: The lower jaw.

-Maryland bridge: Fixed partial denture featuring conservative retainers which are resin bonded to natural teeth that serve as an abutment.
+Maryland bridge: Fixed partial denture featuring retainers which are resin bonded to natural teeth that serve as an abutment.

 maxilla: The upper jaw.